aliyasineser/aliyasineser/README.md

 ### 👨‍💻 &nbsp;About Me :
 - 🔭 I am an iOS Developer with a background in embedded systems and computer vision.
 I have experience in various industries, including communication, cloud, robotics, autonomous vehicles, computer simulation, streaming, and automation.
 - 🎓 I graduated in 2018 from Gebze Technical University BSc in Computer Engineering.
 I'm the founder of the Computer Society, and I worked as a tutor for C/C++, and an event organizer by conducting events like GeekDay.
 - 🎸 I play guitar and I also have interest and experience in Mixing/Mastering and Composing for Progressive Metal/Djent and Lo-Fi genres.
-I have 2 albums and many singles, you can find me on every platform.
+I have 2 albums and many singles; you can find me on every platform.
 [Follow my musical journey!](https://linktr.ee/aliyasineser)
 - 📫 How to reach me: &nbsp;
 [![Linkedin Badge](https://img.shields.io/badge/-aliyasineser-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aliyasineser)
 [![](https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white)](https://aliyasineser.medium.com/)